A failed trip up Mt Bailey

 Me, with sunglasses on and a red jacket.

-And then, as we reached the crater, the snow came to mid-thigh.
+As we reached the crater on the southern slope, the snow came to mid-thigh.
 Exhausted, near soaked through, and running out of daylight, we called it quits.

 Somewhere near the high point of our climb